-Sony’s PS5 landed in November, 2020 with a launch price of $499.
+Sony’s PS5 landed on shelves in November, 2020 with a launch price of $499.
 Now, that’s a lot of money for a console, but not a lot of cash to build a gaming PC, which prompts the question: how close can we get to the PlayStation 5’s specs if we were to put together a rig with today’s PC parts?

 That’s going to be a tall order, considering that Sony’s working on tight margins and high volumes with AMD in terms of the custom CPU and GPU pairing, and it might be tough to bag a set of PC silicon with the same grunt, but we’ll see how close we can get…

 It’s also worth mentioning that Microsoft has two new consoles out, with the Xbox Series X leading the charge packing relatively familiar – albeit slightly more powerful – AMD CPU and GPU tech.
 Both consoles are powered by the same AMD hardware, so will it be possible to spec out a PC to take on both of the current-gen consoles without breaking the bank?

 The first thing that we need to figure out is what exactly we’re looking at in terms of the specs of the new PlayStation game box.
 We know it’s powered by AMD custom silicon, but what is the equivalent PC hardware?

 What are the Sony PS5 specs?

 The PS5 comes with an eight-core CPU rocking last-gen’s AMD Zen 2 processor architecture, the same as you’ll find in the Ryzen 7 3700X.
 Paired with that is a GPU part that sports the RDNA 2 GPU architecture, offering real-time ray tracing support based in the hardware and a heap more optimisations to push it above and beyond the RX 5700 XT.

 Much like the Radeon RX 6000 series, the PS5’s custom RDNA 2-based GPU houses 16GB of GDDR6, with all new memory architecture for XTREME BANDWIDTHZ.